 Conversations on Mental Health, Resilience and Equity

-Community members will come together to share stories of resilience, strength, struggle, and support.
-We will host a free symposium over three (3) days of workshops covering topics such as mental health, race and equity, youth mental health, and paths to healing.
+Community members will come together virtually to share stories of resilience, strength, struggle, and support.
+We will host a free online symposium and three (3) days of workshops (also online) covering topics such as mental health, race and equity, youth mental health, and paths to healing.

 - Thurs., May 20th, 6-9 pm Keynote Speakers and Panel Discussion

 You won’t want to miss it!
-Register using Eventbrite to join this free event.
-The Symposium and all Workshops will include simultaneous Spanish interpretation.
+Register using Eventbrite to join this free virtual event.